• How to find the latest info on the TRAIL CONDITIONS?

 It is done online for adult, family and student memberships.
 Visit Zone4.ca where a payment by credit card is accepted.

 You sure do.
-Our goal is to have your new membership card ready within 7 days after your registration and payment are completed.
-To keep costs low, the cards will be available for pickup from the Snow Valley Motel office in Fernie until Dec 15th.
-After that date, the trail ambassador will have them at the warming hut during the weekends.
+Our goal is to have your new membership card or stickers ready within 7 days after your registration and payment are completed.
+To keep costs low the club does not mail the cards.
+Cards and stickers will be available for pickup at our various events early in the season.
+The trail ambassadors will have them at the warming hut during the weekends after the ski season starts.
 Please note that returning members will receive a renewal sticker for their cards.

 A few days after your membership info is entered on the Zone4.ca website, either online or by one of our volunteers, your card will be ready for pickup.
 If you are a returning member, a renewal sticker will be issued for your card.
-The Snow Valley Motel will have the new cards until Dec 15.
-Later one volunteer will have the new cards and stickers at the warming hut on Saturdays and Sundays during the season.
+Cards and stickers will be available for pickup at our various events early in the season.
+The trail ambassadors will have them at the warming hut during the weekends after the ski season starts.
 Contact email@example.com for help.

 The Zone4.ca website is a central point for all kinds of sports activities.
 It is based in Canmore, Alberta.
 The Fernie Nordic Society, as many other sports clubs, uses this website to handle our membership and race registrations and their financial transactions.
 The website is also used to display race results such as the ones from the Teck Kootenay Cup.